san99tiago/aws-multi-agent-fsi-workshop/content/03-workshop/03-task-1-test-agents/index.en.md

 - `Ruffy, what are my bank products?`
 - `Can I see my bank products?`
-- `How much money do I have in my bank?`
+- `How much money do I have in my bank savings?`
 - `Can I open a credit for 10.000?`

 Example for testing: